Pyenb/Keychron_mice_software_updater/readme.md

 I have already opened an ticket with Microsoft to get the software whitelisted.
 Check the picture below for the submission.

 ![Windows Defender Submission](images/submission.png)

+## FAQ

+**Q: Why is the executable so big?**

+A: The executable is so big because it contains the python interpreter and all the dependencies.
+This is because I used [PyInstaller](https://www.pyinstaller.org/) to create the executable.
+I am currently looking into other ways to create the executable.

+**Q: Why the installer?**

+A: I used [Inno Setup](https://jrsoftware.org/isinfo.php) to create the installer.
+This is because I wanted to make the installation process as easy as possible.
+Also it makes uninstalling and starting the software on startup easier.

 ## Thanks to